metabase/metabase/docs/questions/query-builder/expressions/substring.md

 ### SQL

-In most cases (unless you're using a NoSQL database), questions created from the [notebook editor](https://www.metabase.com/glossary/notebook_editor) are converted into SQL queries that run against your database or data warehouse.
+Unless you're using a NoSQL database, when you run a question that you created using the [notebook editor](https://www.metabase.com/glossary/notebook_editor), under the hood Metabase will convert your graphical query settings (your filters, summaries, etc.) into SQL code, and run that SQL query against your database to get your results.

 If our [sample data](#getting-a-substring-from-the-left) is stored in a relational database: